 Introducing the Puppy to the Family

 When brought home, your dog should calmly enter the family.
 Try to minimize the amount of noise in the environment so that it is stress-free.
-Children may be willing to pick it up and hug the dog and pass it from hand to hand.
+Children may be willing to pick it up, hug the dog, and pass it from hand to hand.
 Make them understand that the dog needs their love, and I should not bother him too much.
 This is a time when he will miss his mother, and he can be resilient and protest.
 If the dog shows signs of discomfort, let “Treacle” sit quietly in his comfort zone.

 How Often Should I Feed a Puppy?